m42e/drone-portainer/README.md

     compose_environment:
       from_secret: compose_environment
 ```

+If `portainer_api_key` is present the username and password could be omitted.

 The compose file should be named `docker-compose.yml` and be placed in the root of the workspace.
 The stack wil be created when it does not exist and updated if it does exist.
 Example of compose file: